Parallel Opportunistic Routing in Wireless Networks: Power--Delay--Throughput Trade-off

-\begin{proof} This proof technique is similar to that of~\cite{ElGamalMammenPrabhakarShah:06}.
-Let $C_m^{\beta}$ denote an indicator function whose value is one if the path of the $m$-th S-D pair passes through a fixed cell $\beta$ and is zero otherwise for $m=1,\cdots,M(n)$ and $\beta\in\{1,\cdots,1/A_s(n)\}$.
-The total number of paths passing through the cell $\beta$ is given by $C^{\beta}=\sum_{m=1}^{M(n)}C_m^{\beta}$, which is the sum of $M(n)$ independent identically distributed (i.i.d.)
+\begin{proof} This proof technique is similar to that of~\cite{ElGamalMammenPrabhakarShah:06}, but a more general result is provided for the case where the size of each cell (or equivalently the average delay $D(n)$) can be controlled systematically and $M(n)$ scales as a function of $n$.
+Let $C_m^{\beta}$ denote an indicator function whose value is one if the path of the $m$-th S--D pair passes through a fixed cell $\beta$ and is zero otherwise where $m\in\{1,\cdots,M(n)\}$ and $\beta\in\{1,\cdots,1/A_s(n)\}$.
+The total number of paths passing through the cell $\beta$ is given by $C^{\beta}=\sum_{m=1}^{M(n)}C_m^{\beta}$, which is the sum of $M(n)$ independent and identically distributed (i.i.d.)
 Bernoulli random variables with probability

-This is because $M(n)$ S-D pairs are randomly located with uniform distribution on the unit square.
+where the expectation is taken over the matching of S--D pairs as well as the node placement.
+This is because $M(n)$ S--D pairs are randomly located with uniform distribution on the unit square.
 Hence, for any constant $0<\delta_2\le2e-1$, we get the following:

 from the Chernoff bound~\cite{MotwaniRaghavan:95}.
 By computing the following expectation

 where $c_0$ and $c_1$ are some positive constants independent of $n$, we have

 Similarly, by the Chernoff bound~\cite{MotwaniRaghavan:95}, it follows that